What Is a #10 Can? Everything You Need to Know about using #10 Cans

 What Are #10 Cans Made From?

-Most #10 cans are made from tinplate, which is steel that has been coated in a thin layer of tin.
-Because tinplate is created using a process called electrolytic deposition, it is also sometimes called electrolytic tin-coated steel.
+Most #10 cans are made from tinplate, which is steel coated in a thin layer of tin.
+Because tinplate is created using electrolytic deposition, it is sometimes called electrolytic tin-coated steel.

-Sometimes you will also find cans made from other materials, such as aluminum or stainless steel.
+Sometimes, cans are made from other materials, such as aluminum or stainless steel.
 However, these are not common and not recommended for food storage.

 What Can You Store in #10 Cans?